k-kawa/bqv/README.md

 # How to use

-Make directory based on the names of the dataset and the view that you want to create.
+Make a directory based on the names of the dataset and the view that you want to create.

 ```sh
 mkdir -p your_dataset/your_view